Total Credits: 32

 - English Composition

-Students enrolled in the Nuclear Medicine Technology programs Cedar Crest College, Millersville University of Pennsylvania, or York College of Pennsylvania have the first opportunity to enroll in the certificate program.
+Students enrolled in the Nuclear Medicine Technology programs Cedar Crest College, Indiana University of Pennsylvania, Millersville University of Pennsylvania, or York College of Pennsylvania have the first opportunity to enroll in the certificate program.
 Other applicants must have earned an associate or bachelor’s degree, or have completed a two-year post-secondary allied health program.

 Students already holding an associate or baccalaureate degree, or will have met the degree requirements from their primary educational program upon completion of the certificate program, may apply for the 12- month academic certificate program on a space available basis.